Suganyaravi-pro/Suganyaravi-pro/README.md

 ⚙️ Automation Developer | 🔄 Power Platform & RPA Specialist | 🌍 Based in Finland

-I'm an Automation Developer with 8 years of hands-on experience designing, building, and maintaining enterprise automation solutions using **Microsoft Power Platform** and **Kofax RPA**.
-I turn manual, repetitive business processes into reliable, governed, and scalable automated workflows from citizen-developer enablement hubs to end-to-end KYC/CDD verification bots.
+I'm an Automation Developer with 8 years of hands-on experience designing, building, and maintaining enterprise automation solutions using Microsoft Power Platform and Kofax RPA.
+I specialize in workflow automation, business process optimization, and governance, turning business requirements into scalable solutions through process analysis, design, development, and continuous improvement.
+Strong track record of troubleshooting, cross-functional collaboration, and providing ongoing support for enterprise automation initiatives.

-My work sits at the intersection of **low-code development, workflow automation, and governance** — I care as much about making automation *scale safely* across an organization as I do about writing the flow itself.

 ## 🚀 What I Do

 - 🔧 Build **Power Apps Canvas** applications and **Power Automate** cloud flows for business process automation
 - 🤖 Design and maintain **Kofax RPA** bots for data extraction, validation, and system integration
 - 🛡️ Implement **governance controls** for citizen developer / low-code platforms
-- 📊 Automate **KYC, CDD, and UBO verification** workflows in regulated environments
+- 📊 Automate **KYC, CDD, EDD, AML, and UBO verification** woows in regulated environments
-- 🧩 Translate business requirements into scalable, maintainable automation architecture
+- 🧩 Translate business requirements into scalable and maintainable automation architecture

 ## 📊 Currently Working On

-- 🏗️ Building out this GitHub with real project write-ups from my Power Platform & RPA work
 - 📚 Deepening my skills in software design and development practices (certificate program in progress)
 - 🔍 Exploring how AI-enabled tools can extend traditional RPA capabilities